Health law concentration

 This course provides an introduction to healthcare organizations in the United States and legal issues impacting their administration.
 The course will provide information on types of healthcare organizations, operation of healthcare organizations, and major policies impacting these organizations.
 Students will leave the course with an overview of the foundational information needed for those who lead in a healthcare organization.

-HL concentration courses (12 credit hours)*
+HL concentration courses (15 credits)*

 • MSL 8931: Regulating the Conduct of Healthcare Providers (3 credits)